nextgis/metrocell/utils/averaging/README.md

--st   --segmentsStepsDf  Df contains interpolations steps per segment -c    --console          writing result into the console or not -i    --iterations       number of iterations. one iteration - one imitation of prediction -s    --spread           number of rows(seconds) received from the user's phone -o    --output           DIR to write out output dataFrames
+-st   --segmentsStepsDf  Df contains interpolations steps per segment -c    --console          writing result into the console or not -i    --iterations       number of iterations. one iteration - one imitation of prediction -s    --spread           number of rows(seconds) received from the user\'s phone -o    --output           DIR to write out output dataFrames

 Example: